 Download the report from the 12th Hague Roundtable

 From 2021: Our 11th Roundtable was held online on 22 April, Earth Day, on the topic of Building a transatlantic coalition for climate action on water and security challenges in countries of risk.
-The meeting was co-hosted by the Netherlands Water Peace and Security partnership and the Netherlands Ministry of Foreign Affairs.
+The discussion was moderated by Netherlands Special Envoy for International Water Affairs, Henk Ovink, with an expert panel that included:

 Click here for the REPORT from the meeting.